Take a sneak peek at the new NIST.gov and let us know what you think!

-NIST ThermoData Engine Version 8.0 - Pure Compounds, Binary Mixtures, Reactions
+NIST ThermoData Engine Version 10.0 - Pure Compounds, Binary Mixtures and Reactions

 Effective immediately, there will be a minimum $30.00 shipping charge for all international shipments of databases via UPS International.
 Customer will be responsible for their own duties, tax, and VAT.
 Contact 301 975 2200 or email@example.com if you have questions.

 ThermoData Engine is the first product fully implementing all major principles of the concept of dynamic data evaluation formulated at NIST/TRC.
 This concept requires the development of large electronic databases capable of storing essentially all 'raw' experimental data known to date with detailed descriptions of relevant metadata and uncertainties.
 The combination of these databases with expert software designed to generate recommended data based on available 'raw' experimental data and their uncertainties leads to the possibility of producing data compilations automatically 'to order' forming a dynamic data infrastructure.
-The NIST/TRC SOURCE data archival system, currently containing more than 5.0 million experimental data points, is used in conjunction with ThermoData Engine as a comprehensive storage facility for experimental thermophysical and thermochemical property data.
-Currently, this database contains property data for more than 21,000 pure compounds, 42,500 binary mixtures, 11,500 ternary mixtures, and 6,000 chemical reactions.
+The NIST/TRC SOURCE data archival system, currently containing approximately 5.6 million experimental data points, is used in conjunction with ThermoData Engine as a comprehensive storage facility for experimental thermophysical and thermochemical property data.
+Currently, this database contains property data for approximately 23,000 pure compounds, 49,000 binary mixtures, 14,000 ternary mixtures, and 6,800 chemical reactions.